nadouani/playframework2-elasticsearch/README.md

 }
 ```

-For more details check the unit tests and the [javadoc](http://play-es-doc.s3-website-eu-west-1.amazonaws.com/com/github/eduardofcbg/plugin/es/package-summary.html)
+For more details check the unit tests.